 * For current safety alerts, please visit Foreign travel advice - GOV.UK or Travel.State.Gov

 The official currency is the Bahamian Dollar (BSD), which is divided into 100 cents.
 The Bahamian Dollar is equal in value to the US Dollar and both currencies are accepted throughout the islands.
 Currency can be exchanged at banks, bureaux de change and many hotels.
 There are ATMs in the main tourist centres and credit and debit cards are widely accepted in all the big resorts.
-Travellers cheques can be changed at all banks, although those in US Dollars receive the best rates.
-Banks tend to be open from 9:30am to 3pm (Monday to Thursday) and 9:30am to 5pm (Fridays).
+Banks' opening hours may vary, but tend to be from 9.30am to 3pm (Monday to Thursday) and 9.30am to 04.30 pm (Fridays).

 Exchange RateNot available.